umbraco/UmbracoDocs/Extending/Property-Editors/Build-a-Block-Editor.md

 ### Maintain and work with the Layout of a Block Editor

 The `layout` of a Block Editor can be any structure.
 Therefore the Model Object (BlockEditorModelObject) cannot maintain this data.
-This makes our usage of Model Object a bit more complex as we often will be giving the Model Object a reference to an entry of the `layout` to then perform an action, which may then need to reflect changes back to the `layout`.
+This makes our usage of Model Object a bit more complex as we often will be giving the Model Object a reference to an entry of the `layout` to then perform an action.
+This action may then need to reflect changes back to the `layout`.

 Since the origin of blocks is in the `layout` the Model Object only can serve as a helper to maintain and create data.
 Therefore the Property Editor code will be using the `layout` as origin, using the Model Object to help manage specific parts.